someparty/someparty/source/articles/2021-03-07-anything-cant-happen.html.markdown

 You can find their full manifesto, along with a detailed peek at the album art, at [Constellation](http://cstrecords.com/products/godspeed-you-black-emperor-g_d-s-pee-at-state-s-end/)'s website.
 The label completely exhausted their vinyl run in the hours since the announcement and have since pointed fans to a [local store](https://localrecordstores.com/releases/gds-pee) locator service.

-There's no audio preview of the new work online yet, outside of a cryptic minute-long promotional piece at [Bandcamp](https://godspeedyoublackemperor.bandcamp.com/album/g-d-s-pee-at-state-s-end).
+Constellation has a two-minute audio preview online now at [Vimeo](https://vimeo.com/521929213), heralding a [listening event](https://suoniperilpopolo.org/en/events/2021-03-27-g_d-s-pee-at-states-end) on March 27 to be broadcast from Montreal's empty Cinema Imperial.
+The clip serves as our only audio preview of the new record to date, with more surely to come.
 Keep scanning the airwaves.

+<iframe src="https://player.vimeo.com/video/521929213?color=fff" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
+<p><a href="https://vimeo.com/521929213">GY!BE STATE&#039;S END BRODKAST</a> from <a href="https://vimeo.com/cstrecords">Constellation Records</a> on <a href="https://vimeo.com">Vimeo</a>.</p>